mrsir1994/keyboard_simulation/README.md

 Instruction:

-clone repo and run the mainApp.py
+clone repo and run (python mainApp.py) in terminal